wictorwilen/OfficeProvisioning/draft-office365-provisioning-schema-v1.md

 The Engine MUST handle access denied or incorrect permissions errors and log or display those message to the end-user.
-If an access denied error is caught when privisioning a Container that has the `provisioning-support="required"` set a fatal error MUST be thrown and no further artefacts MUST be provisioned.
+If an access denied error is caught when privisioning a Container that has the `ProvisioningSupport="Required"` set a fatal error MUST be thrown and no further artefacts MUST be provisioned.

 In this current draft it is assumed that the same credentials can be used for